The Libby Community: Childhood Health Investigation and Exposure Follow-Up Study (CHIEFS)

 Partnerships for Environmental Public Health (PEPH)

-- Identify young adults who were exposed to asbestos as children in Libby, and who were screened for medical issues in 2000 and 2001.
+- Identified young adults who were exposed to asbestos as children in Libby, and who were screened for medical issues in 2000 and 2001.
 This cohort may be followed in the future to help increase knowledge regarding the public health concern of childhood exposure to Libby amphibole asbestos.

 - Developed a comprehensive environmental exposure matrix to characterize their childhood exposures.

-- Develop and implement a reciprocal outreach and communication program to share information about the research study, its progress and findings, and recommendations for Libby and other communities.
+- Developed and implemented a reciprocal outreach and communication program to share information about the research study, its progress and findings, and recommendations for Libby and other communities.
 CARD’s involvement resulted in significant community buy-in into the project and higher levels of trust with study participants.

 Overall, this partnership sought to determine the long-term pulmonary health effects of childhood asbestos exposure and to provide knowledge to empower impacted communities.
 This project included an evaluation of the outreach and communication program, which helped inform residents in Libby and the 245 other communities contaminated with Libby Amphibole asbestos fibers about the level of mitigation necessary to avoid further health impacts on the children who live in these communities.
-Additionally, the young adults who participate in the study can use the findings to make life changes to protect their lungs for the remainder of their lives.
-An evaluation of the outreach program will determine whether this collaboration reached the educational and research objectives.
+Additionally, the young adults who participated in the study could use the findings to make behavioral changes to protect their lungs for the remainder of their lives.